 "I always thought everyone noticed me because I notice everything.
 I don't like being noticed.
 But I notice everything because I am autism.
-I maybe don't need to worry about people noticing me because if they are not Autism, they don't notice everything I do" Cadence's definition of the word 'notice' encompasses her significantly heightened… Continue reading Sensory Differences & Social Anxiety
+I maybe don't need to worry about people noticing me because if they are not Autism, they don't notice everything I notice.
+On reflection, it makes perfect sense that a child born… Continue reading Sensory Differences & Social Anxiety

-A Little Story about One Small Dog and her Young Autistic human - written by eight year old Cadence, about her special friend, 'Ruby Red'.
+A Little Story about One Small Dog and her Young Autistic human.
 “Ruby Red is my dog.
 She is a good dog.
 I don't know if she knows, but she helps me be brave and strong, when I feel scardy cat.
-She… Continue reading A Girls Best Friend
+She went to kindy with me, and school and to the shops and parade… Continue reading A Girls Best Friend